node-red/node-red-nodes/social/email/README.md

 Sends the `msg.payload` as an email, with a subject of `msg.topic`.

 The default message recipient can be configured in the node, if it is left blank it should be set using the `msg.to` property of the incoming message.
+If left blank you can also specify any or all of: `msg.cc`, `msg.bcc`, `msg.replyTo`, `msg.inReplyTo`, `msg.references`, `msg.headers`, or `msg.priority` properties.

 The email *from* can be set using `msg.from` but not all mail services allow this unless `msg.from` is also a valid userid or email address associated with